 When growing sugar snap peas, mulch around the plants, which will prevent the soil from getting too hot in summer afternoon sun.
 It also prevents too much moisture from building up around the roots.
 Too much sunshine can burn the plants, and too much water can rot the roots.

 A little weeding is required, but growing snap peas don’t require a lot of fuss and muss.
 Minimal fertilization is necessary and soil prep in the beginning consists of simple raking and hoeing.

 When to Pick Sugar Snap Peas

-For knowing when to pick sugar snap peas, pay attention to the pods and pick when they are swollen.
-The best way to know when your snap peas are ripe enough is to pick a couple each day until you find them to be perfect.
-Don’t wait too long because the peas can become tough and unusable.
+Knowing when to pick sugar snap peas means paying attention to the pods and pick once they are swollen.
+The best way to know when your snap peas are ripe enough is to pick a couple each day until you find them suitable to your liking.
+Don’t wait too long, though, because the peas can become tough and unusable.

 Snap peas planting isn’t difficult and the peas pretty much take care of themselves.
 Just plant the seeds and watch them grow.
 It takes very little time before you are enjoying your sugar snap peas.